Xela3026/workflows-docs/docs/workflows.md

 :::tip TIP
 - You can use placeholders like `{{payload}}` or `{{fetched}}` to save data from earlier in the step.
 - Saving data to a step's `{{memory}}` data store is useful when you are repeating the step multiple times.
-The memory data store will survive the duration of the step, and then get wiped once the step finishes looping and goes to the a new step.
+The memory data store will survive the duration of the step, and then get wiped once the step finishes looping and goes to a new step.
 :::

 <br/>